 - Proof of your past meeting in person within the past two years before filing the petition

-- Written and signed sworn statements by each partner describing the nature of your relationship as well as your intention and readiness to marry within 90 days of your fiancé(e)’s arrival in the United States.
+- Written and signed sworn statements by each partner describing the nature of your relationship as well as your intention and readiness to marry within 90 days of your fiancé(e)’s arrival in the United States

 - One passport photo of you and one passport photo of your fiancé(e)

-- If your fiancé(e) has visited the U.S. before, you may also submit a copy of their previously issued I-94 arrival-departure record.
+- If your fiancé(e) has visited the U.S. before, you may also submit a copy of their previously issued I-94 arrival-departure record

 The I-129F, along with the supporting documents, must be filed to the appropriate address, choosing one of these two options.
-The USCIS will send you a notice of receipt within 30 days after receiving your petition.
+The USCIS will send you a notice of receipt within 30 days of receiving your petition.
 And if there is a need for additional information or documentation, you will receive a letter stating the additional item(s) you need to send.

 The USCIS will review your petition and issue either an approval or denial notice.
 If your petition is denied, the notice will contain the reason for the denial.
 The processing time usually depends on the workload at the service center handling your case.
 The final decision may take between 6 to 9 months.
 Once your petition is approved, the USCIS will forward the approved I-129 to the DOS National Visa Center (NVC), which will oversee the next stage of your fiancé(e) visa application.

 Step 2: DS-160 for K-1 Nonimmigrant Visa Application

 The U.S. embassy or consulate where your fiancé(e) lives will receive the approved I-129 from the NVC.
 Your fiancé(e) will then need to apply for a K-1 nonimmigrant visa at the embassy or consulate.
 You will receive a message from NVC stating the scheduled date and location of the K-1 visa interview for your fiancé(e) in that country.